 NOTICE OF PRIVACY PRACTICES

 This practice is determined to protect the privacy of your medical information.
 As we provide service to you, we create and store health information (a medical record) that identifies you.
-It is often necessary to share or disclose this health information in order to provide treatment for you, to obtain payment, and to conduct health care operations in our office.
+It is often necessary to share or disclose this health information in order to provide treatment for you, obtain payment, and to conduct healthcare operations in our office.

 This Notice of Privacy Practices requires us to:

-We reserve the right to make an important change in our privacy practice and change this notice to that effect.
-You may contact us to request a new copy of our notice and we will make the new notice available upon request.
+- We reserve the right to make an important change in our privacy practices and change this Notice to that effect.
+You may contact us to request a new copy of our Notice and we will make the new Notice available upon request.

-The following are descriptions of the different circumstances that may require our practice to use or disclose your medical information:
+The following is a description of the different circumstances that may require our practice to use or disclose your medical information:

-- Sharing medical data with another provider who is responsible for your care (physicians, audiologists, nurses, any other health care professionals, technicians, students in health care, or any other people who take care of you), making referrals, and/or placing lab or prescription orders.
+- Share medical data with another provider who is responsible for your care (physicians, audiologists, nurses, any other healthcare professionals, technicians, students in healthcare, or any other people who take care of you), make referrals and/or placing lab/prescription orders.

 - Medical information may be disclosed if you are military personnel, either active or a veteran, and if required by the appropriate authorities.

-- Sharing medical data with a representative from the Food and Drug Administration for the purpose of reporting adverse effects stemming from defective products, etc.
+- Share medical data with a representative from the Food and Drug Administration for the purpose of reporting adverse effects stemming from defective products, etc.